Manish8114/Data-Analytics/README.md

 Description: This task involves using the Pandas library to manipulate data.
 Responsibility: Load a CSV file into a Pandas Data frame.
 Perform operations like filtering data based on conditions, handling missing values, and calculating summary statistics.

+TASK3: Data visualization with matplotlib

+Description:
+This task involves using the matplotlib library to visualize data.
+Responsibility:
+Create a bar chart and a line chart using Matplotlib to visualize data from a Pandas DataFrame.
+Customize the charts with labels, titles, and legends.